PlasmaHH/vdb/doc/HEXDUMP.md

 to the value of `vdb-hexdump-default-len`.
 It will try to dump that many bytes, if along the way it reaches a point where memory will not be accessible anymore, it stops.

+#### Parameters

+You can provide the addres and range in various ways:

+* `hexdump <symbol>` The symbol is taken as the address to display a default amount of bytes from.
+Ususally you want to use ` &symbol`  to use the address of a variable.
+* `hexdump <variable>` unless its an integer, this uses the variable and its size to display it.
+* `hexdump <symbol> <len>` A symbol and a specific amount of bytes.
+* `hexdump <address>,<address>`  (no space) Instead of giving the length, use a second address as the boundary.
+This must be bigger (if its smaller it is interpreted as a length)

+Symbol or address can be any form of expression that gdb can parse.
+If you need to use spaces in it, quote the whole expression.
+Additionally when not displaying with a range, it can be the name of a section.

 ![](img/hd.png)

 If it knows the memory belongs to some symbol, it will colour it in a specific colour and annotate the symbol at the